tomboulier/oxytcmri-dti-processing/README.md

 ```

 This command will execute the full-pipeline target, which includes the following steps:
-- Importing data from the specified CSV file into the database.
+- Importing data from the specified CSV file into the database;
-- Computing MD lesions for all subjects and storing the results in the database.
+- Computing MD lesions for all subjects and storing the results in the database;
-- Exporting all MD lesions (high and low) to a CSV file.
+- Exporting all MD lesions (high and low) to a CSV file;
+- Perform statistical analysis.

 ### Individual Steps